luc4smoreira/simplegame-pixijs-v5/README.md

   3. On project folder execute command line: npm install

 # Dev server
-  1. Ater installation, execute command line: npm run open
+  1. After installation, execute command line: npm run open
-  2. The server will open your browser with the last saved version of your code.
+  2. The server will open your browser with the last saved version of your code and it will auto refresh when you modify project any file

 # Build
-  1. Ater installation, execute command line: npm run build
+  1. After installation, execute command line: npm run build
   2. The version will be available inside folder dist